 New tenancy and finance models

-CEHL eligibility criteria currently focus on households who meet the criteria for community housing while housing registration ensures that CEHL will always offer affordable rent to those eligible, restricting all new members to this criteria restricts CEHL in terms of growing new sources of revenue and finance.
+CEHL eligibility criteria is driven by any requirements of government subsidies to the housing and currently focuses on households who meet the limited income criteria for community housing ensuring that CEHL will always offer affordable rent to those eligible, however restricting all new members to this criteria restricts CEHL in terms of growing new sources of revenue and finance.

 To address this, CEHL is investigating alternative governance and legal models to enable it to provide other types of housing such as housing for moderate income earners, who are also in need of affordable housing.